-- Identification of impairment indicators of the exploration and evaluation asset; - Determination of useful lives of plant and equipment; - · Functional currency; and - Rehabilitation provisions.
+- Identification of impairment indicators of the exploration and evaluation asset; - Determination of useful lives of plant and equipment; - Functional currency; and - Rehabilitation provisions.

 The preparation of the consolidated financial statements requires the Company to make estimates and assumptions about the future.
 Actual results may differ from those estimates as the estimation process is inherently uncertain.
 Estimates are reviewed on an ongoing basis and are based on historical experience and other facts and circumstances.
 Revisions to estimates and the resulting effects on the carrying amounts of the Company's assets and liabilities are accounted for prospectively.
-The Company has outlined information about assumptions and other sources of estimation uncertainty, as at December 31, 2019, that have a risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next year for the following:
+The Company has outlined information about assumptions and other sources of estimation uncertainty, as at December 31, 2021, that have a risk of resulting in a material adjustment to the carrying amounts of rehabilitation provisions within the next year.